frolovilya/FastHistogram/README.md

 ## About

-_FastHistogram_ uses Metal framework to calculate and draw high-FPS histograms.
+_FastHistogram_ uses Metal framework to calculate and draw high-FPS histograms for both iOS and macOS.
 It provides two components for generation and rendering which can be used independently.

 RGBL histogram shows Red, Green, Blue and Luminocity channels bar chart for an image.